matteobutano/optimal_crowds/README.md

 - doors: the target areas of pedestrians' motion.
 Each door is an array telling in order: the door's center's x coordinate, y coordinate, horizontal width, vertical width
 - walls: rectangular obstacles placed in the simulation room.
 Each wall is an array telling in order: the wall's center's x coordinate, y coordinate, horizontal width, vertical width
 - holes: openings in walls.
 Each hole is an array telling in order: the the hole's center's x coordinate, y coordinate, horizontal width, vertical width
--cylinders: cylindrical obstacles in the simulation room.
+- cylinders: cylindrical obstacles in the simulation room.
 Each cylinder is an array telling in order: the cylinder's center's x coordinate, y coordinate, the cylinder radius

 ### How to run your first simulation